TaskAGI/HyperVoice/README.md

-# TaskAGI API Documentation
+# HyperVoice API Documentation

-Simple guide to using TaskAGI's APIs.
+HyperVoice V4 is TaskAGI's advanced text-to-speech and voice cloning API that enables you to generate natural-sounding speech from text and clone voices with high fidelity.

 ## HyperVoice V4 API

 HyperVoice V4 lets you generate realistic speech from text and clone voices.
+It's context aware, meaning our AI will automatically adjust emotion for your text.
+You can manipulate emotions with pre-defined values as well.

 ### Authentication